Eyas/Resume/resume/resume.md

 ### MIT EECS Google Research and Innovation Fellow
 September 2012 – July 2013
 * Added support for annotations and discussions on static HTML documents to NB.

+## MIT 6.170: Software Studio
+Cambridge, MA

+### Graduate Teaching Assistant
+August 2013 – January 2014
+* One of 5 graduate teaching assistants for a class of 125 students, where students learn web development, with a focus on JavaScript and Rails.
+* Lead planning and logistics, which involved managing scheduling, locations, office hours, and recitations.
+* Taught recitation sections, tutored students in lab hours, and mentored student teams of 3-4 students in final project consultations.

 Volunteer
 ---------